sampointer/fluent-plugin-cloudwatch-ingest/README.md

 Both the `log_group_name_prefix` and `log_stream_name_prefix` may be omitted, in which case all groups and streams will be ingested.
 For performance reasons it is often desirable to set the `log_stream_name_prefix` to be today's date, managed by a configuration management system.

 ### State file
 The state file is a YAML serialization of the current ingestion state.
 When running in a HA configuration this should be placed on a shared filesystem, such as EFS.
-The `lock_state_file` attribute should also be set.
-See below for more detail.
+The state file is opened with an exclusive write call and as such also functions as a lock file in HA configurations.
+See below.

 ### HA Setup

-When the state file is location on a shared filesystem and the `lock_state_file` attribute is set an exclusive write lock will attempted each `interval`.
+When the state file is location on a shared filesystem an exclusive write lock will attempted each `interval`.
 With this option in effect it is safe to run multiple instances of this plugin consuming from the same CloudWatch logging source without fear of duplication.
 In a properly configured auto-scaling group this provides for uninterrupted log ingestion in the event of a failure of any single node.